ahuth/emcee/README.md

 include web components located in one of the assets directories.

 When referencing web components, you must point to an html file, not a directory.
-For example, if you have the following directory structure:
+For example, if you have a sub-directory like this:
 ```
 vendor
 |- assets